(105 ILCS 5/14-13.01)

 (from Ch.
 122, par.
 14-13.01)

 Reimbursement payable by State; amounts for personnel and transportation.

-(a) For staff working on behalf of children who have not been identified as eligible for special
+(a) Through fiscal year 2017, for staff working on behalf of children who have not been identified as eligible for special

 education and for eligible children with physical

 disabilities, including all

 eligible children whose placement has been determined under Section 14-8.02 in